tradecloud/tradecloud-docs-api-v2/buyer/indicators.md

 Order lines having `noDeliveryExpected` set will NEVER become `overdue`.
 {% endhint %}

+### ReadyToShip indicated by buyer

+`ReadyToShip`: this indicator is not implemented on order or line level, please use value `ReadyToShip` in the `deliverySchedule.status`.

 ### Shipped by supplier

-`shipped`: this indicator is not implemented on order or line level, please use value `Shipped` in the `deliverySchedule.status`.
+`Shipped`: this indicator is not implemented on order or line level, please use value `Shipped` in the `deliverySchedule.status`.

 ### Delivered at buyer